MegaMek/megamek.github.io/README.md

 ### New Pages

 To create new pages, some HTML editing is required.
 The basic format in `play.html` or `community.html` can be copied and a new a markdown file should be added to the `_includes` directory.
-To add pages to the top navbar, the `header.html` file in the `_includes` folder will need to be edited.
+To add pages to the top navbar, you need to edit the `menu-pages.csv` file in the `_data` directory.
+The name provided must match the title given in the front matter of the html page.

 ### New Screenshots